-- detailed design of monitoring strategies commencing late 2019 (subject to EPA and DPI approval) - development of supporting plans and documentation, including the: - review of the monitoring approaches of existing species management plans - commenced and ongoing - development of new species management plans by FCNSW with EPA commencing late 2019.
+- detailed design of monitoring strategies commencing early 2020 with drafts to be finalised by July 2020 - development of supporting plans and documentation, including the: - review of the monitoring approaches of existing species management plans commenced and ongoing - development of new species management plans by FCNSW with EPA commenced late 2019 and ongoing. - potential amendments to timing and priorities post 2019-20 wildfires.